stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

     }
 }
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-tags --resources subnet-0efb3c7d55f3662ac --tags Key=Name,Value=Zomato-private --region us-east-2
-​
 ````
-Thus we have successfully created VPC and 2 public subnets and private subnet.
+Thus we have successfully `created VPC and 2 public subnets and private subnet`.
-​

 ## Make subnet public and private

-​
-To allow the subnets public, here I am going to create an internet gateway using the following create-internet-gateway command.
-And created a tag with the name "zomato-igw".
+To allow the subnets public, here I am going to `create an internet gateway` using the following create-internet-gateway command.
+And created a `tag with the name "zomato-igw"`.
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-internet-gateway --query InternetGateway.InternetGatewayId --output text
 igw-0dfeeb90f728b81f0
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-tags --resources igw-0dfeeb90f728b81f0 --tags Key=Name,Value=zomato-igw
 ````

-​
-Using the internet-gateway ID from the previous step, attach the internet gateway to VPC using the following attach-internet-gateway command.
+Using the internet-gateway ID from the previous step, `attach the internet gateway to VPC` using the following attach-internet-gateway command.
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 attach-internet-gateway --vpc-id vpc-024d0ce4d6547dcb6 --internet-gateway-id igw-0dfeeb90f728b81f0
-​
 ````

 There will be a default route table assigned to all subnets.
-Now I am going to create a custom route table for the VPC using the following create-route-table command and create a tag of "zomato-private-route".
+Now I am going to create a `custom route table for the VPC` using the following create-route-table command and `create a tag of "zomato-private-route"`.
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-route-table --vpc-id vpc-024d0ce4d6547dcb6 --query RouteTable.RouteTableId --output text
 rtb-03119a1e230549f7e
-​
 ````

-​
-Described the created route table which shows the details of the route-tables which we have created.
+`Described the created route table` which shows the details of the route-tables which we have created.
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 describe-route-tables --route-table-id rtb-03119a1e230549f7e
 {